Castleford to Wakefield Greenway

 The Castleford to Wakefield Greenway project will deliver a fully surfaced cycle path from Castleford to Wakefield alongside the River Calder.

-This map has been produced as part of the consultation for Phase 1 of this project.
+This map was produced as part of the consultation for Phase 1 of this project.
 The map illustrates the route the path will take and highlights some key sections where the design and route choice are explained.

 More information about this project and planned future projects can be found below the map.

 Phase 1 (Riverside Path)

 The new cycle route will be developed from Methley Bridge, Castleford along the River Calder to Fairies Hill Lock, near to the Whitwood Readymix Plant off Express Way, Whitwood.
 The path will link the current cycle routes from Navigation Point (the former Lambsons site) to Methley Bridge, and Fairies Hill Lock to the Trans Pennine Trail and Wakefield Eastern Relief Road at Wakefield.

 Would extend the Castleford Greenway over a new bridge across the Hallam Line (Leeds – Castleford – Normanton) on the west side of Castleford, providing a link to the Riverside path (Phase 1) and on to Methley Junction where it will link to the Trans Pennine Trail towards Wakefield and eventually, Leeds.
 This phase is subject to further funding.

 If you missed the public consultation period but would like to provide feedback on the scheme please email firstname.lastname@example.org